Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Final-Steps.md

 * Press and hold the power button again until you get one beep, then a second beep and then let go of the power button.
 It should boot into recovery.
 * Select "6.
 System Update" to reinstall the firmware.

-If it works fine your PS3 will reboot, and be successfully dehashed and downgraded to OFW 3.55!
+If it works fine your PS3 will reboot, and be successfully de-hashed and downgraded to OFW 3.55!

 Now if you want to install a CFW you can.